rkemery-msft/pcap-ai-analyzer/docs/GPT5_PRICING_REFERENCE.md

 # GPT-5 Pricing Reference (Azure OpenAI)

+## ⚠️ NON-PRODUCTION TOOL DISCLAIMER

+**This pricing reference is for experimental AI analysis tools.**

+- ❌ NOT production-ready - For testing and development use
+- ⚠️ AI Analysis requires explicit user consent for data submission

+See main README.md for complete disclaimer.

+---

 **Source:** [Azure OpenAI Service Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) (East US Region, as of October 2025)

 **Recommended Model:** gpt-5-chat - Best balance of quality, reliability, and cost for PCAP analysis.